ergon/airlock-helm-charts/charts/microgateway/README.md

 ```

 ## Readiness and Liveness Probes
 The Helm chart defines default values for readiness and liveness probes.
-Use the parameters `readinessProbe`and `livenessProbe` to set these parameters according to your requirements.
+Use the parameters `readinessProbe` and `livenessProbe` to disable probes or set probe parameters according to your requirements.

 The following example shows how to increase the initial delays for liveness and readyness probes.

-custom-values.yaml
 ```
 readinessProbe:
   initialDelaySeconds: 90